|

 very good reputation and went on to be the most popular line of radios

 Hallicrafters ever made.
-My radio uses the same or similar tubes
+My radio uses the same or similar

 as the earlier